-Tutor Hours: Tutor hours are held in 124 Smith Hall throughout the semester.
+Tutor Hours: Tutor hours are held in 124 Smith Hall throughout the semester from 10:00am - 7:00pm.
 These hours are limited so come prepared with direct questions.
 A reminder that the purpose of a tutor is to help you learn, not simply give you answers to questions or problems.
 The tutors are instructed, in fact, to ask YOU questions that will help you understand what concept you are missing that is preventing you from solving a particular problem.
 Self-discovery will enhance the depth and retention of your knowledge.
-The schedule will be posted on the course Moodle site.